microsoft/msticpy/docs/source/extending/Queries.rst

 store at initialization you can specify a directory containing these queries in the msticpyconfig.yaml file under QueryDefinitions: Custom:

-For example, if I have a folders with queries in two folders I would set the config file to the following:
+For example, if you have two folders with queries in each that you want to load, add entries for each to your msticpyconfig.yaml file.

+Example:

 .. code:: yaml